 - The potential for artificial intelligence to change the way we shop

-In this post, I’ll focus on the interplay of online and in-store shopping — or what I call the new omnichannel.
+In this post, we’ll focus on the interplay of online and in-store shopping or what we call the new omnichannel.
 Future posts will focus on the other themes from Shoptalk.

 The New Omnichannel

 We’ve all seen the statistics about the growth of online shopping.
 With more and more consumers shopping online, does that mean traditional brick-and-mortar retail is a dying breed?

 Brian Cornell, Chairman and CEO at Target, opened his keynote session about the future of retail in a connected world by comparing the question of “digital or physical” to the old Miller Lite question: “Tastes great?
 Or less filling?”
 It isn’t a question of either/or.
 Instead, both online and in-store play important roles in the customer journey.
 The challenge for retailers is to provide shoppers with rich experiences, regardless of how they choose to shop.

 Throughout the conference, speakers shared examples of how brick and mortar stores can be a valuable asset for driving ecommerce sales.
 The key is to successfully connect the online and in-store experiences.

 One way retailers are leveraging physical stores to drive online orders is by offering in-store pick up of ecommerce sales.
 Approximately 85% of Americans live within 15 miles of a Kohl’s store, and currently, around a third of online sales are fulfilled in-store.

 And 50% of Americans live less than four miles from a Target Store, with 55% of all digital sales being fulfilled in store.
 The bonus for retailers is that when consumers pick up online orders in-store, it often drives additional in-store sales.